 In the future, we aim to enhance ASD detection by collecting more diverse data across age groups.
 This will enable the development of a more generalized prediction model applicable to individuals of any age, improving detection not only for ASD but also for other neurodevelopmental disorders.
 Furthermore, we plan to explore advanced feature selection techniques to identify the most informative features for ASD prediction accurately.
-By continuing to refine our machine-learning framework and incorporating additional evaluation measures, we strive to provide healthcare practitioners with even more robust tools for accurate diagnosis and intervention planning.
+By continuing to refine our machine-learning framework and incorporating additional evaluation measures, we strive to provide healthcare practitioners with even more planning.